+Certification Information

+I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
+Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.

 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

+First Name, Mid initial, Last Nam

+Title

+Signature: Dc ite:

+E-mail:

-First Name, Middle Initial, Last Name: Title: Signature: Date:/// E-mail: SECTION VII CRITERION C ELIGIBILITY FORM SUBMISSION INSTRUCTIONS You must submit this completed form to EPA at msgpesa@epa.gov , including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects to listed species or critical habitat (e.g., specific controls you will implement to avoid or eliminate adverse effects). msgpesa@epa.gov , including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects to listed species or critical habitat (e.g., specific controls you will implement to avoid or eliminate adverse effects).
+SECTION VII CRITERION C ELIGIBILITY FORM SUBMISSION INSTRUCTIONS

+Only if the applicable EPA Regional Office has granted you a waiver from electronic reporting, you must submit this completed form to EPA at msgpesa@epa.gov, including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects to listed threatened and endangered species or designated critical habitat (e.g., specific controls you will implement to avoid or eliminate adverse effects).
 Any missing or incomplete information may result in a delay of your coverage under the permit.

 If you have made a preliminary determination that your discharges and/or discharge-related activities are not likely to adversely affect listed species and critical habitat, this form must be submitted a minimum of 30 days prior to submitting your NOI for permit coverage under criterion C. Please note that during either the 30-day Criterion C Eligibility Form review period prior to your NOI submission, or within 30 days after your NOI submission and before you have been authorized for permit coverage, EPA may advise you that additional information is needed, or that there are additional measures you must implement to avoid likely adverse effects.

-If you are unable to make a preliminary determination that your discharges and/or discharge-related activities are not likely to adversely affect listed species and critical habitat, this worksheet must be submitted to EPA, but you may not file your NOI for permit coverage until you have received a determination from EPA that your discharges and/or discharge-related activities are not likely to adversely affect listed species and critical habitat.
+If you are unable to make a preliminary determination that your discharges and/or dischargerelated activities are not likely to adversely affect listed species and critical habitat, this worksheet must be submitted to EPA, but you may not file your NOI for permit coverage until you have received a determination from EPA that your discharges and/or discharge-related activities are not likely to adversely affect listed species and critical habitat.

-Attachment 1

-Include a map and a written description of the action area of your facility, as required in Step 2.
-You may choose to include the map that is generated from the FWS' on-line mapping tool IPaC (the Information, Planning, and Consultation System) located at http://ecos.fws.gov/ipac/.
+Include a map and a written description of the action area of your facility, as required in Step 2 of Section E.4 of Appendix E. You may choose to include the map that is generated from the FWS' on-line mapping tool IPaC (the Information, Planning, and Consultation System) located at http://ecos.fws.gov/ipac/.

-The written description of your action area that accompanies your action area map must explain your rationale for the extant of the action area drawn on your map.
+The written description of your action area that accompanies your action area map must explain your rationale for the extent of the action area drawn on your map.
 For example, your action area written description may look something like this: